Psilocybin decriminalization in the United States: Decriminalization

+On March 24, 2026, the County Council in King County, Washington, voted to deprioritize the personal use of psychedelic substances, including psilocybin, as well as state its support for continued research for entheogen-related alternative treatments and the full decriminalization of the personal use of entheogens at the state and federal level.

+On August 26, 2026 the City Council of Nevada City, California effectively decriminalized entheogens, the seventh city in California with the support of Decriminalize Nature Nevada City.

+On September 1, 2026, the Council Council in Pierce County, Washington, unanimously voted to deprioritize personal use of natural psychedelics, including psilocybin.

 Supported adult use

 On May 26, 2020, Oregon state initiatives to legalize supervised adult use of psilocybin (Measure 109) and decriminalize drug possession (Measure 110) qualified to appear on the ballot in November.
-On November 3, 2020, both measures were approved by voters, but Measure 110 was repealed by the legislature on September 1, 2024.
+On November 3, 2020, both measures were approved by voters, but the drug decriminalization provision of Measure 110 was repealed by the legislature in 2024.
+Measure 109 created Oregon Psilocybin Services, a state agency responsible for regulating legal psilocybin use in Oregon.

+The Division of Natural Medicine is the state agency that implements Colorado's legal psilocybin program.
 On March 24, 2025, Colorado State Regulators issued the first sets of Licenses for Medical Assisted Use.
 The dawn of state-regulated psychedelic mushrooms has arrived in Colorado, nearly two years since Oregon began offering them.
 The mushrooms are a Schedule I drug and illegal under federal law except for clinical research.
 But more than a dozen cities nationwide have deprioritized or decriminalized them in the past five years, and many eyes are turned toward Oregon's and Colorado's state-regulated programs.
 "In Oregon and Colorado, we're going to learn a lot about administration of psychedelics outside of clinical, religious and underground settings because they're the first to try this in the U.S.," said William R. Smith, an assistant professor of psychiatry at the University of North Carolina School of Medicine.

 On April 8, 2025, New Mexico's governor signed a bill into law to establish a therapeutic psilocybin program in the state.
 Weeks after the proposal from Sen. Jeff Steinborn (D) advanced through the legislature, Gov. Michelle Lujan Grisham (D) gave it final approval on Monday.
 The Medical Psilocybin Act will allow patients with certain qualifying conditions to access the psychedelic and use it under the guidance of a licensed healthcare provider.